NHIndustries MRH-90 Taipan: Aftermath

 The Department of Defence offered the MRH-90s for sale to other NH90 operators after they were retired from service.
 No sales eventuated with work to dismantle helicopters for spare parts commencing in late 2023.
 New Zealand was the only country who expressed interest in buying entire helicopters rather than just parts, but a deal was not worked out.
 The Australian government then decided to dismantle the fleet for key spare parts, including the engine, avionics and other subsystems, which will be removed from the airframes and offered to other NH90 operators, while country specific upgrades will be buried with the airframe.

 Ukraine officially requested Australia's MRH-90s for use in the Russo-Ukrainian War but was denied as none were reportedly flightworthy at the time and the disassembly of the airframes had already commenced.
 The Department of Defence said that it would not be feasible to return the aircraft to a fully operational state.
 In addition, there were concerns over providing helicopters marred by troubles if they were reassembled.
 On the other hand, Ukraine stated that they are less concerned about the issues, because in a combat zone the risk profile is completely different.
-However, because of timing, the helicopters were already being stripped of parts, to be prepared for burial, as was done with Australia's F-111s, as of early 2024 most of the airframes are stored partially dissembled in a warehouse in Australia.
+However, because of timing, the helicopters were already being stripped of parts, to be prepared for burial, as was done with Australia's F-111s, as of early 2024 most of the airframes are stored partially disassembled in a warehouse in Australia.
 The disposal plan that was developed, did not include transfer to other operators, as no buyers could be found, with the Minister for Defence stating that the request for the helicopters had come too late, and it was not considered feasible to reassemble the airframes; although public discourse on the retirement has been ongoing.
 As of early 2024, reports indicate that 45 of the 47 airframes (1 spare airframe and 1 airframe lost in Talisman Sabre accident) will be decommissioned and buried.

 One year after fatal July 2023 crash, the Australian investigation is still ongoing, without clear answers as to why the crash occurred.
-One independent investigation into the fatal crash found that in 2022, one test pilot broke the chain of command he was so concerned about perceived safety issues.
+One independent investigation into the fatal crash found that in 2022, one test pilot broke the chain of command as he was so concerned about perceived safety issues.

-A year after the crash, the ADF had a memorial servicing in honor those that died in the crash a year earlier.
+A year after the crash, the ADF held a memorial service in honour of those that died in the crash.